Cloud Blocks

 Lefthook (installed via

-) runs local git hooks to format/lint staged files and run checks before push.
+pnpm run dev:setup) runs local git hooks to format/lint staged files, check spelling (CSpell), and run type/build checks before commits and pushes.

 Testing & Validation